Burak Oktenli

 View on AUTHREX SystemsTest-and-evaluation authority governance: governs what an AI under evaluation is permitted to do inside the sandbox.
 Aligned with NDAA Section 1534 and Section 1533.
 Single-author research, not deployed.

-View on AUTHREX SystemsHardware Research Platforms
+View on AUTHREX SystemsAUTHREX.Systems

 Twelve physical platforms implementing the governance architectures at increasing levels of operational capability.
 Each is published as a complete reproducible artifact package with full hardware specifications, simulation data, and assembly documentation.